What to do with your readings: Meaningful blood glucose monitoring for type 2 diabetes

 Before making any changes to your lifestyle or medication, please speak to your healthcare professional to check it is suitable for you

-The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited.
-The content is provided for general information only.
-It is not intended to amount to advice on which you should rely – you must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content.
-Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete or up-to-date.
+This content is provided for general information only.
+It is not intended to amount to advice on which you should rely – you must obtain professional or specialist advice from your healthcare professional before taking, or refraining from, any action on the basis of the content.
+Although we make reasonable efforts to ensure that the content is up to date, Roche makes no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete, up-to-date or that it should be relied upon.